-Accordingly, the Gurbani asks us to live in the present moment and focus attention on each breath “ਸਾਸ ਸਾਸ”.
-If we constantly observe breath, by and by we will realize that we (as Mool, Jot Saroop…) are different from the breathing.
+Accordingly, the Gurbani asks us to live in the present moment and focus attention on each breath (‘ਸਾਸ ਸਾਸ-Saas Saas‘).
+If we constantly observe breath, by and by we will realize that we are different from the breathing.
 Thus constantly observing breath will keep the mind under constant watch.

-The Gurbani tells us that our Mool (Jot, Source, Pure Presence, Original Blissful Nature…) is here and now — not after death, or some other time (past or future), or “up there”, or “there yonder”!
+The Gurbani tells us that our Mool is Here and Now — not after death, or some other time (past or future), or ‘up there’, or ‘there yonder’!

-Thus living in the eternity of the NOW is the highest state of the conscious mind.
-The person who lives fully in the “now” is a true Giaanee or the Gurmukh: the Enlightened Being who sees beyond duality (Doojaa Bhaav, Maya) and knows the oneness of All.
-Such person remains undisturbed in all situations.
+Thus living in the eternity of the ‘NOW’ is the highest state of the conscious mind.
+The person who lives fully in the ‘Now’ is a true Giaanee or the Gurmukh: who sees beyond duality (Doojaa Bhaav, Maya) and knows the oneness of All.
+Such person remains peaceful and undisturbed in all situations.

-Truly so contented within (Sat Santokh), he accepts the life as it presents itself to him (Bhaanaa or Hukam Mannanaa).
-Like the river water, he flows freely with the life, finding his way around the “ups” and “downs” of the life, and letting go of everything that blocks his energy.
-He faces everything in the Light of the eternity of “NOW”, not in the darkness of the past or the future.
+Like the river water, he flows freely with the life, finding his way around the ‘ups’ and ‘downs’ of the life, and letting go of everything that blocks his energy.
+He faces everything in the Light of the eternity of ‘NOW’, not in the darkness of the past or the future.

 But, the Gurbani time and again confirms that such people are very rare in this world!